exercism/javascript/concepts/type-conversion/about.md

 ```

 Sometimes you will see the unary plus operator being used to coerce a string into a number.
-This is not recommended because it is much harder to read then the explicit `Number` call.
+This is not recommended because it is much harder to read than the explicit `Number` call.

 ```javascript
 const value = '42';